Whitney Pier: Black community

 Whitney Pier has been the primary settlement for Barbadians, and smaller numbers of African Americans and African Nova Scotians, in Cape Breton since 1901.
 In the 1920s, Garveyism and Pan-Africanism became popular among the 600 Afro-Caribbean and African Nova Scotian residents of Whitney Pier, resulting in establishments of the St. Philip's African Orthodox Church and the Universal Negro Improvement Association Hall.
 Whitney Pier's black community is distinguishable from other African Nova Scotian settlements, due to the largely Caribbean influence in the neighbourhood.
 Lines from the popular Bob Marley song "Redemption Song" were taken from a speech given by Marcus Garvey in Whitney Pier in October 1937, that was also published in his Black Man magazine:

 A letter by Black leaders to the Prime Minister of Canada wrote about the community's success in the 1950's:

 Whitney Pier's population has dropped from over 8,000 in the 1920s to 4,612 in 2016.
 The neighbourhood's black population has also declined from a high of 600 in the 1920s, to 355 in 2016.

 Business district

 The neighbourhood is centred along Victoria Road, stretching north from a railway overpass at the northern edge of the steel mill property through to a section of the road known as "Dead Man's Turn".
 Also, Whitney Pier Memorial Junior High, Harbourside Elementary School and Cape Breton Business College (CBBC) are the three schools that are located in Whitney Pier.

-Victoria Road has been home to a variety of well known shops, restaurants, and community venues, including:
+Victoria Road has been home to a variety of well known shops, restaurants, and community venues.